Spitfirebruh/whatever/readMe.md

 ## The Whatever Project
-- Premise: whatever
+- Premise: Person in a dungeon gets silly and kills everything, looting rooms and defeating bosses.
+- Programmers: Deaven, Nathan, Johnathan
-- Gameplay: whatever
+- Gameplay:
-- Story: whatever
+  - Turn Based Combat
+  - Text Actions (type in an action, use switchcase to check inputs)
+  - ASCII Based Graphics (Using keyboard characters as pixels)
 - whatever? whatever.